 He is best known for his mathematical modeling of the occupational standing of imaginary animals in a single children’s book; he has also written on, and occasionally researched, the formal properties of belief systems and social structures, the constitutional convention of 1787, the rationalization of infantry war, and the use of race as a conceptual category in American sociology.
 He recently finished a book that he started ten years ago, and enjoyed it so much that he is seriously considering reading another one again some time in the future.

-2011 The Explanation of Social Action.
-Oxford University Press.
+2021 The Explanation of Social Action.
+Oxford University Press, second edition.

 2009 Social Structures.
 Princeton University Press.

 Forthcoming (With Benjamin Rohr:) “How (Not) to Control for Population Size in Ecological Analyses.”
 Sociological Methods & Research.

 Forthcoming (with Jan Overgoor and Bogdan State:) “Persistence and Change in Structural Signatures of Tie Formation Over Time.”
 Social Networks.